 - Replacement – replacing animal studies with non-animal systems

 - Responsibility – accepting the responsibility for all animals in our reach internally and among our business partners

 With our internal 4Rs Award, we recognize best practice and further strengthen our commitment to apply and actively promote the 4Rs in our animal work.
 The 2020 winners were recognized for their project “Organ-on-a-chip”, which stands to deliver improved, predictable and translational cell culture models for the liver and intestine and their application in the drug development process.
 Furthermore, we plan to hold an internal virtual 4Rs Day in early 2021.

 In addition, we advocate for the global acceptance of replacement methods.
 To this end, we join forces with industry and academia, communicate with authorities and the public.
 Our aim is to launch products and processes to replace, reduce or refine the use of animals in our work.

 How we ensure animal welfare

-If employees identify an issue regarding animal welfare, they can report it directly to the Chief Animal Welfare Officer or via our SpeakUp Line.
+If employees identify an issue regarding animal welfare, they can report it directly to the Animal Affairs unit, to local Animal Welfare officers or via our SpeakUp Line.